nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 4.4.6 Saving the data

-Data in the internship book are automatically saved in your local storage after any command that modifies the data.
+Changes you've made  to your applications are automatically saved in your local storage after each command you execute that modifies the application data.
 There is no need to save manually.

 #### 4.4.7 Editing the data file **(for Advanced users)**